 Neutral answers are vague and have little to no value for businesses.
 So, it’s your job to minimize them in your survey.
 There have been numerous attempts to define the role of the neutral option in surveys.

-For example, researcher Jeff Sauro described an early study by Presser and Schuman that found that 10-20 percent of respondents typically selected the neutral option when it was included, compared to the same survey when it was excluded.
+10-20 percent of respondents typically are selecting the neutral option when it is included, compared to the same survey when it is not excluded.